sdsc/biotools-roll/README.md

 - <a href="http://http://picard.sourceforge.net" target="_blank">picard</a> comprises Java-based command-line utilities that manipulate SAM files, and a Java API (HTSJDK) for creating new programs that read and write SAM files
 - <a href="https://www.cog-genomics.org/plink2/dev="_blank">plink</a>  is a toolset for genome-wide association studies (GWAS) and research in population genetics
 - <a href="https://github.com/pysam-developers" target="_blank">pysam</a> is a python module for reading and manipulating Samfiles
-- <a href="http://qiime.org" target="_blank">qiime</a> .
-QIIME ( Quantitative Insights Into Microbial Ecology ) is a package for comparison and analysis of microbial communities, primarily based on high-throughput amplicon sequencing data (such as SSU rRNA) generated on a variety of platforms, but also supporting analysis of other types of data (such as shotgun metagenomic data)
 - <a href="http://bioinformatics.psb.ugent.be/software/details/Randfold" target="_blank">randfold</a> computes the probability that, for a given RNA sequence, the Minimum Free Energy (MFE) of the secondary structure is different from a distribution of MFE computed with random sequences
 - <a href="http://rseqc.sourceforge.net" target="_blank">rseqc</a> provides a number of useful modules that can comprehensively evaluate high throughput sequence data especially RNA-seq data
 - <a href="http://samtools.sourceforge.net" target="_blank">samtools</a> provide various utilities for manipulating alignments in the SAM format, including sorting, merging, indexing and generating alignments in a per-position format